alexmacarthur/macarthur-me-gatsby/src/posts/2020-07-15-dont-feel-bad-about-using-xmlhttprequest.md

 open_graph: "https://images.unsplash.com/photo-1473341304170-971dccb5ac1e?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1200&q=100"
 ---

-A while back, I was working with a small JavaScript library responsible for sending a POST request with some data to an endpoint.
+A while back, I began contributing to a small JavaScript library responsible for sending a POST request with some data to an endpoint.
 At the time, it used [axios](https://github.com/axios/axios) to make that request, and I wanted to simplify things by shedding a dependency.
-The _obvious_ alternative was [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) -- modern, native, and ergonomic.
+The obvious alternative was `fetch` -- modern, native, and ergonomic.

-But in this case, the following bits of context made me wonder if the obvious choice was the _best_ choice:
+But in this very particular case, the following bits of context made me wonder if this obvious choice was the _best_ choice.
+The package...

-* The package would be distributed amongst several teams.
+1. would be distributed amongst several teams
-* The package had a simple, single responsibility.
+2. had a simple, single responsibility, with little need to do anything after that responsibility had been fulfilled (so, a Promised-based API wasn't a must-have)
-* The package needed to work for users on IE11.
+3. would need to work for users on IE11 (for _most_ teams -- some had dropped that requirement)

 ## Where Fetch Held Me Up

-The `fetch` API is a welcomed upgrade to making HTTP requests in JavaScript, but in order to leverage it here, I'd need to rely on two different polyfills: the [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) object, and the `fetch` API itself.
-And that would mean putting more of a burden on the teams who implement it, as well as the users who interact with it:
+The `fetch` API is a welcomed upgrade to making HTTP requests in JavaScript, but in order to leverage it here, teams would need to rely on two different polyfills: the [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) object, and the `fetch` API itself.
+And that would mean putting at least a little more burden on the teams who implement it, as well as the users who interact with it:

-* It'd require teams to set up additional dependencies, which would involve vetting which polyfills to use (there are several for any given API), ensuring none are already being loaded by the application, and potentially working through unforseen issues.
+* It'd require teams supporting IE to set up additional dependencies, which would involve vetting which polyfills to use (there are several for any given API), ensuring none are already being loaded by the application, and potentially working through unforseen issues.
 * Unless some sort of [differential serving](https://macarthur.me/posts/should-we-implement-differential-serving) is set up, it'd require most users to download polyfills they don't actually need ([~94%+ are on browsers](https://caniuse.com/#feat=fetch) that support `fetch`).

-For my simple needs, this just felt like too much.
+For my simple needs, this just felt like too much, especially considering the strong culture of performance that exists throughout the organization as a whole.

 ## Making Prehistoric HTTP Requests